 5) After your first visit, if clinically appropriate, the clinician will e-prescribe medication to your local pharmacy.

 6) Receive ongoing support through recovery groups, learn new coping tools with our interactive curriculum, and message your care team if questions come up.

 You will meet with a Workit afilliated clinician directly through the Workit Health web or phone app.
 Log in to your account at your scheduled appointment time, and choose to join your provider’s meeting room.
 Our in-app video conferencing is HIPAA-compliant and totally secure.

-View the plans we accept: Insurance Coverage
+View the plans we accept for opioid use disorder: Insurance Coverage

 Or check to see if your specific plan is covered: Check your Coverage